How to Transfer a Certificate of Origin 2026: Step-by-Step Guide

 Every state DMV operates like its own little fiefdom.
 The requirements in California are vastly different from the requirements in Montana or Florida.

-VIN Inspections:
+VIN inspections:

 Many states (like California, Florida, and Colorado) require a physical VIN inspection (or VIN verification) for out-of-state vehicles or first-time titles.
 This usually involves a police officer or DMV official looking at your VIN plate and signing a form (like the MV20 form in Montana).
+When the DMV finds a VIN discrepancy on the MCO, Florida and Ohio escalate to law enforcement verification, which adds four to eight weeks to the process.

 Note: If you are buying a vehicle remotely and registering it in Montana through us, we can often handle the paperwork without the vehicle needing to be physically in Montana, provided the paperwork is perfect.

-Emission Standards:
+Emission standards:

 If you are in a CARB (California Air Resources Board) state, verify the MCO states “50-State Emissions Legal.”
 If it says “49-State” or “Federal Emissions Only,” you may be barred from titling that vehicle in California or New York.

-Weight Certificates:
+Weight certificates:

 For trucks, trailers, and commercial vehicles, the DMV needs to know the empty weight (tare weight) and the Gross Vehicle Weight Rating (GVWR).
 If this isn’t printed on the MCO, you will need to go to a certified scale, weigh the vehicle, and provide a weight slip.